-A lot of people incorrectly assume, as I used to, that perfectionism will propel them to the top of their field (or their kids to the top of their class or their teams).
+A lot of people incorrectly assume, as I used to, that perfectionism will propel them to the top of their field (or the top of their class or team).
 But perfectionism doesn’t contribute to success.
-To the contrary, perfectionism tends to detract from success.
+On the contrary, perfectionism tends to detract from success.
 Here’s why:

 - Perfectionism creates a steady state of discontent fueled by a stream of negative emotions like fear, frustration, and disappointment.
 Negative emotions drain our energy and reduce our cognitive abilities.

-- Perfectionism — like all fixed-mindset thinking — keeps us from taking risks and embracing challenge.
-Rising to a challenge is one of the best ways to go from being good at something to being great.
+- Perfectionism — like all fixed-mindset thinking — keeps us from taking risks and embracing the challenge.
+Overcoming an obstacle is one of the best ways to go from being good at something to being great.

 Perfectionism is NOT about setting high expectations or being successful in your endeavors.
 It is about being concerned about making mistakes and about worrying about what others think.

-About ten years ago I was able to get my perfectionism under control, but the tendency (for me) is always there.
-Here’s the weirdest thing about me: At times I’m a little anxious that I don’t feel guiltier for not constantly striving to earn myself an A+ in every little realm of my life.
+About ten years ago, I was able to get my perfectionism under control, but the tendency (for me) is always there.
+Here’s the weirdest thing about me: At times, I’m a little anxious that I don’t feel guiltier for not continually striving to earn myself an A+ in every little realm of my life.

-For this reason and many others, I am totally in love with Liz Gilbert’s most recent book, Big Magic.
+For this reason and many others, I am totally in love with Liz Gilbert’s book Big Magic.
 In it, she clarifies: Success and happiness aren’t just about not being perfectionistic.
-They come when we actually allow ourselves to be mediocre, if that’s what it takes to complete a project or task.
-We don’t need to feel guilty about the areas in our lives where we’re half-assing it, she assures us, when we prioritize completing tasks and projects over perfecting them.
+They come when we allow ourselves to be mediocre if that’s what it takes to complete a project or task.
+We don’t need to feel guilty about the areas in our lives where we’re half-assing it, she assures us when we prioritize completing tasks and projects over perfecting them.
 She explains:

 The great American novelist Robert Stone once joked that he possessed the two worst qualities imaginable in a writer: He was lazy, and he was a perfectionist.
 Indeed, those are the essential ingredients for torpor and misery, right there.
 If you want to live a contented creative life, you do not want to cultivate either one of those traits, trust me.
-What you want is to cultivate quite the opposite: You must learn how to become a deeply disciplined half-ass.
+What you want is to develop quite the opposite: You must learn how to become an intensely disciplined half-ass.

 “Become a deeply disciplined half-ass” is some of the best happiness advice I’ve ever heard.
 And in a world where people begin loads of projects but are too busy (or afraid of not being good enough) to complete much of anything, completion is a strategy that will put you ahead of the pack.

 If you need more discipline, think about cultivating work rituals or developing some new habits.
-If you struggle with perfectionism, read Big Magic — you will be granted permission to become your most authentic, good-enough self.
+If you struggle with perfectionism, read Big Magic to become your most authentic, good-enough self.